Can Cats Swim?

 Short answer: Yes, cats can swim.

 Cats have webbing between their toes, meaning they should instinctively know how to swim if needed.
-That said, you don’t want to toss a cat into a large body of water to see if she’ll swim.
+That said, you don’t want to toss a cat into a large body of water to see if they’ll swim.
 It’s best to start slow and ensure that your cat is well-equipped to paddle around.

-“I would start in shallow water, just a couple of inches,” Elswick says.
+“I would start in shallow water, just a couple of inches,” Dr. Elswick says.
 “Let them get used to the water before increasing the depth.
 You always want the cat to feel comfortable.
 Don’t push it and stop immediately if your cat starts to panic.”

-With some diligence in training, most cats will learn to swim, says Elswick. “if you stick with it and are patient as your cat acclimates to the water, chances are she’ll learn,” she adds.
+With some diligence in training, most cats will learn to swim, says Dr. Elswick. “if you stick with it and are patient as your cat acclimates to the water, chances are she’ll learn,” she adds.
 “However, some cats are never going to like water, and you should never force your cat to swim if she doesn’t enjoy it.”

 Swimming Cat Breeds

-Certain cat breeds enjoy the water, notably Maine Coons and Norwegian Forest Cats
+Certain cat breeds enjoy the water, notably Maine Coons and Norwegian Forest Cats.

 Maine Coons are a long-haired breed known for their easy-going disposition, large stature and shaggy coats.
 The Cat Fanciers’ Association notes that Maine Coon cats are particularly known for their love of water and may join you in the shower or “help” you wash the dishes [2].